OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 | 45417187   | 1001         | Brompheniramine Maleate, 10 mg/mL injectable solution | Drug         | Multum        | Multum          |
 | 45912144   | 1001         | Serum                                                 | Specimen     | CIEL          | Specimen        |

-: Concepts with identical concept code 1001, but different vocabularies, domains and concept classes.
+: Concepts with identical concept code 1001, but different vocabularies, domains and concept classes.  {#tbl-part-chapter-shorttableterm}

 Concept\_code is unique only within a given vocabulary.
 You should not